books on the walls: where stories, sounds and spirits intertwine in the heart of Chester.

 Women’s Book Swap Club

-Wednesday 26 or Thursday 27 November - at Amblongus
+Wednesday 26th November - at Amblongus (places available)

 6-7.30pm